The ultimate guide to the world's theme parks

 1. Jurassic World (Islands of Adventure)

 It has been widely rumored for months that Universal is planning to expand the Jurassic Park area of Islands of Adventure with a major new attraction.
-Now that a fourth Jurassic Park film - Jurassic World - has been confirmed for 2015, such a development seems almost nailed-on.
+Now that a fourth Jurassic Park film - Jurassic World - has been confirmed for 2015, an eventual addition to he area seems almost nailed-on.

-The new ride is likely to sit in the dirt patch behind the Thunder Falls Terrace restaurant, but it remains a mystery what it will actually be.
 Suggestions have included an on-rails jeep ride similar to that seen in the original film (although this is probably too close in plot to the existing Jurassic Park River Adventure to get the go-ahead), a roller coaster set in an amber mine and an indoor, movie-style attraction.
-Whatever the case, look for this expansion to open in 2015 or 2016.

 Update: There are signs of upcoming construction in the Jurassic Park area.
 Orlando Parks News recently spotted survey flags in the area, as well as trees wrapped with red and white ribbons.